Cellular Assays

 Contact Honghong Sun Cc Yangzhu Du with any questions.
 The HIC shipping address is Attn: Yangzhu Du, University of Pennsylvania, Stellar Chance Labs Rm.
 412, Philadelphia, PA 19104.
 Telephone: +1 215-573-5367.
 Email: Yangzhu.Du@pennmedicine.upenn.edu

-Download these sample preparation guidelines.
+Download our sample preparation guidelines and submission requirements.
 We accept serum, plasma, cell culture supernatant, and body fluids for Luminex, standard ELISA, or digital ELISA (Simoa) assays.
 We also accept cell samples for flow cytometry or ELISPOT assays.

 Sample preparation considerations are critical for the success of your assay.
-For example, for cytokine assays immediate processing of the blood sample is very important because many cytokines have very short half lives.
-You should refrigerate the tube immediately after blood draw if you are in a pinch and can't get the sample to the HIC right away.
+For example, for cytokine assays immediate processing of the blood sample is very important because many cytokines have a very short half-life.
+Refrigerate the tube immediately after a blood draw if you are in a pinch and can't get the sample to the HIC right away.
 Please consult with Dr. Honghong Sun in advance.

 Plasma sample preparation